p-schlickmann/rya-lite/README.md

 ## Key assumptions
 - The app must include authentication so users can save their own audiences and concepts
 - The app must use the same stack as the live product: **Supabase**, **Next.js**, **Vercel**
-- The app must use a styling library for development speed.
+- The app must use a styling library for development speed
-- The app must allow users to create audiences with relevant demographic variables.
+- The app must allow users to create audiences with relevant demographic variables
 - Demographic variables chosen:
   - Age
   - State